Retro open faced helmets are designed to look like a lid from the past while making full use of modern technologies.

 MORE ON THE HJC FG-70S

 It’s very comfortable to wear and also very quiet.
-Not always a good thing I know but after wearing The Caberg Freeride all summer it makes a nice change then I swap to the FG-70s.
+Not always a good thing I know but after wearing The Caberg Freeride all summer it makes a nice change when I swap to the FG-70s.

 OTHER RETRO MOTORCYCLE HELMETS YOU MIGHT WANT TO CONSIDER

-Manufacturer – AGV
+Manufacturer – Shark

-THE BELL CUSTOM 500 CARBON DELUXE ACE CAFE TON UP
+THE BELL CUSTOM 500 DXL